earthlab/14ers-git/README.md

 ## Latitude, longitude

-this is the change i have done after fork and clone

-***
+this is new line by Dr. Manoj Devare